mhogar/project-blog/README.md

 ### About the app

-_Project: Blog_ is a blog style web application that allows you easily and effortlessly to organize and share your projects with the community.
+_Project: Blog_ is a blog style web application that allows you easily and effortlessly organize and share your projects with the community.

 ### How to run it yourself